mikhailsinyakov/image_search/README.md

 Image search app
 ================
-##### You can get the image URLs, alt text and page urls for a set of images relating to a given search string.
+##### You can get the image URLs, alt text and page urls for a set of images relating to a given search string

 Example input: